Darren Aronofsky's Movies Ranked from Worst to Best

 I am never bored by a Darren Aronofsky movie.
 I may be annoyed, I may be inspired, I may be confounded, but I’m never bored.
 He is an exhilarating and exasperating filmmaker, completely driven to put his audience’s soul in a vice.
 And yet there’s diversity in his filmography as it swings from gut-wrenching horrors to cerebral nightmares to melancholy conclusions.
 His films are big, bold, and ambitious, and while they don’t always work 100% of the time, I’m glad that he’s found a way to keep making movies in a marketplace that encourages conformity and chasing trends.

-With his new film, mother!, now in theaters, I’ve gone back and ranked Aronofsky’s feature films from worst to best.
+I’ve gone and ranked Aronofsky’s feature films from worst to best.
 Hopefully, like every Aronofsky movie, it will spark heated opinions, division, and conversation.